-United Arab Bank hosts the Annual General Assembly Meeting
+United Arab Bank hosts the annual general assembly meeting

 PHOTO

-Sharjah, UAE: – United Arab Bank P.J.S.C. (“UAB”) held its Annual General Assembly Meeting (AGA) on Thursday , 14 April 2022, Virtually in Sharjah, chaired by H.E.
-Sheikh Faisal Bin Sultan Bin Salem Al Qassimi, Chairman of the Board of Directors.
+United Arab Bank (UAB) held its annual general assembly meeting virtually on Thursday in Sharjah.
+Sheikh Faisal bin Sultan bin Salem Al Qassimi, chairman of the UAB board of directors, chaired the meeting.

-The AGA adopted all ordinary and extraordinary resolutions set forth in the meeting, including the approval of the consolidated financial statements for the year ended 31 December 2021, and the Board’s recommendation to appoint as the external auditors of the Bank for the year 2021 and the appointment of "Ernst & Young" to assume the role of the bank's external auditors for fiscal year 2022.
+The meeting adopted all ordinary and extraordinary resolutions set forth in the assembly, including the approval of the consolidated financial statements for the year ended December 31, 2021.
+It also approved the board’s recommendation to appoint as the external auditors of the bank for the year 2021 and the appointment of ‘Ernst & Young’ to assume the role of the bank’s external auditors for fiscal year 2022.